 The section of Gastrointestinal Radiology uses imaging modalities such as spiral CT, MRI, plain films and contrast studies of the gastrointestinal and biliary tracts, for both diagnosis and intervention in the abdomen.
 Interventional procedures such as biopsies, drainage of fluid collections, and hepatic tumor ablations with alcohol or radiofrequency are performed by radiologists within this section.
-They are Dr. Barbara Kadell, Section Chief, Dr. David Lu, Director of Abdominal Interventions and Dr. Steven Raman.
+They are Dr. Barbara Kadell, Vice Chair of Clinical Care - Westwood, Dr. David Lu, Section Chief and Director of Abdominal Interventions, and Dr. Steven Raman.
 The faculty participates in the teaching of radiology residents and fellows as well as medical students and trainees in the departments of Medicine, Surgery, Gastroenterology, Family Medicine and Emergency Medicine.

 Gastrointestinal Radiology provides the full array of gastrointestinal radiology procedures on both an inpatient and outpatient basis.
 Digestive tract investigations include esophagrams, upper gastrointestinal studies, small bowel series, enteroclysis and barium enemas, as well as CT (including helical CT) and MR scanning for the diagnosis of abdominal diseases.
 The gastrointestinal radiologists also perform hysterosalpingographies, and radiographic investigation of the biliary tree.
 Interventional procedures in this section include biopsies and fluid drainages using CT, MR, or ultrasound guidance.